 - An improved UK-wide approach to amendments.

-The UK-wide release of a combined REC and R&D Form (the ‘IRAS Form’), as part of the IRAS v5.5 update on 28 June 2017 is one part of the programme.
+The UK-wide release of a combined REC and R&D Form (the ‘IRAS Form’), as part of the IRAS v5.5 update, which took place on 28 June 2017 is one part of the programme.
 The implementation of a combined form is a step along the way to having simultaneous submission from IRAS for both ethical review (where applicable) and review against NHS standards.
 The REC and R&D Forms within IRAS were very similar in content and by creating one form, applicants have less forms to manage in IRAS and fewer authorisations to seek from sponsor representatives.

 The Four Nations NHS/HSC Compatibility Programme is being undertaken for and supported by the UK Health Departments of England, Northern Ireland, Scotland and Wales.
 Further information about this programme is available at:https://www.nhsresearchscotland.org.uk/services/uk-wide-working